7 days and 6 nights

 Breakfast at the hotel

 Panoramic City Tour.
-This tour is a great start to your trip and the best way to get acquainted with many of the city´s major highlights.
-Our professional guide will escort you on a route that includes Vorobyevi Hills where you will get an incredible view of the city from an observation point, you will proceed to Moscow State University which is an example of architecture from the time of Stalin and one of Russia’s leading schools of higher education, then on to Novodevichiy Convent, the Diplomatic Village, Victory Park, the Triumphal Arch, Kutuzovsky Prospect, the Arbat and much more.
+This tour is a great start to your trip and the best way to get acquainted with many of the city's major highlights.
+Our professional guide will escort you on a route that includes Vorobyevi (Sparrow) Hills where you will get an incredible view of the city from an observation point, you will proceed to Moscow State University which is an example of architecture from the time of Stalin and one of Russia's leading centers of higher education, then on to Novodevichiy Convent, Victory Park, the Triumphal Arch, Kutuzovsky Prospect, the Arbat and much more.

 Breakfast at the hotel

 Excursion to the Moscow Kremlin and Kremlin Cathedrals.
 The Kremlin is a fascinating structure, it is an ancient tower, the city's former military fortification, a palace, an armory, the sovereign treasury and the workplace of the Russian President.
 The Kremlin is the center of Russia's political life and State power and has been home to Tsars, General Secretaries of the Soviet Union and Russian Presidents.
 The Kremlin has always been the spiritual centre of Russia.
 You will see several ancient cathedrals on its territory the most famous of which are the Assumption Cathedral, the Archangel's Cathedral and the Annunciation Cathedral.
 Red Square is just outside the Kremlin's walls.
 While walking on Red Square you will admire the Mausoleum of Lenin, the clock on the Savior (Spasskaya) Tower - showing the most correct Moscow time, the History Museum, the beautiful Cathedral of the Intercession (the Church of St Basil the Blessed), Kazansky Cathedral and many other outstanding pieces of Russian architecture.